About Green Tea

 3/6/20261 min read

 Green teas are the second most commonly consumed tea type in the world.
-These vibrant, unoxidized teas are known for their delicate flavors, often featuring vegetal or floral notes.
-Green tea contains approximately 25-45 mg of caffeine, or about half as much caffeine as that in black tea.
+These unoxidized teas are known for their fresh and delicate flavors, often featuring vegetal, herbal, or floral notes.
+Depending on the growing conditions and production methods used, green teas may also feature nutty or toasty flavors.
+Green tea typically contains about half as much caffeine as is found in black tea.
 Popular varieties of green tea include Sencha, Dragonwell, Matcha, Hojicha, and Gunpowder Green tea.

-• The tea leaves are harvested, then left to wither.
-Withering involves exposing the harvested tea leaves to air for a period of time.
-This step reduces the moisture content of the leaves and allows the leaves to start developing complex flavors.
-Withering also causes the membranes of the leaves to break down, which results in the leaves being softer and more pliable.
-Since the leaves are less rigid after withering, they are less likely to break during the production process.
+Next, the tea leaves are left to wither.
+Withering involves exposing the harvested tea leaves to air for a set period of time.
+This step reduces the moisture content of the leaves and causes the membranes of the leaves to break down, which results in the leaves being softer and more pliable.
+Since the tea leaves are less rigid after withering, they are less likely to break during the rolling step of this production process.
+Additionally, withering allows the tea leaves to start developing complex flavors.

-• Since green tea is unoxidized, the tea leaves are fired immediately after the rolling step in the process.
+Since green tea is unoxidized, the tea leaves are fired immediately after the rolling step in the process.
 Firing the tea prevents the tea leaves from oxidizing and dries the final product.
+Depending on the production method, this may be done by either steaming or pan-firing the tea leaves.
+The firing method used greatly impacts the final flavor of the tea.
+For example, steamed green teas are often lighter, with herbal, vegetal, or floral notes.
+In contrast, pan-fired green teas tend to have earthier flavors with nutty or toasty notes.